Bachelor of Science in Nursing (B.S.N.) to R.N. Program

 Every June a new group of 50 nursing students begin their program as sophomores and complete three courses in an eight week term.
 Students are recognized as juniors and welcomed as full time students in the fall semester at the Matriculation Ceremony.

 Graduating classes of the past several years have achieved an average pass rate of 94% on the NLCEX (national R.N. licensure) exam.

-- You may complete your lower division general education courses at other colleges and transfer those credits into Graceland University.
+- You may complete your lower division general education requirements at other colleges and transfer those credits into Graceland University.
 A total of 65 s.h. are required to enter the nursing program.
-Once you enroll in the nursing program, you will only be taking nursing courses.
+Once you enroll in the nursing program, you will only be taking nursing degree courses.